 He tells me that despite the products being “five times more expensive than cow’s milk,” all of his coffee shops stock soy and almond milk “because more and more customers are becoming vegan or are lactose intolerant.”

 But having a non-dairy latte doesn’t have to mean losing specialty quality.
 Why invest in great beans and learn how to make an espresso-based drink only to have it taste bad?
-Whether you’re a barista or consumer, understanding the differences among dairy-free milks can help you create a delicious drink.
+Whether you’re a barista or consumer, understanding the differences between your options can help you create the best non-dairy milk drink for your specialty coffee.

 Find out more in What’s The Truth About Decaffeinated Coffee?